 There is also a global Smart Disable option on the F10 Audio settings panel.
 This ONLY flips the state of active Smart Disable wrapper

 settings.
 Inactive Smart Disable settings are not turned on by the Audio settings option, so use the Switch smart disable for all plugins here if you

 want all plugins to be disabled at idle.

-- Switch realtime stretching for all audio clips - The Realtime stretch mode allows tempo to be automated and the Pitch of Audio Clips to remain in tune and in-tempo-sync with the project.
+- Realtime stretching - The Realtime stretch mode allows tempo to be automated and the Pitch of Audio Clips to remain in tune and in-tempo-sync with the project.
 Sampler Channels are not affected.

 - Lock all playlist tracks to content - Locks the Playlist Tracks to the first Clip added to the track OR if Clips are already present, the most common Clip on the track.
 Clicking on the track will then always add that Clip to the track.
 A pop-up will ask if you would like to resize tracks to block-like dimensions.
 This is a helper for those wanting to replicate 'block-track' behavior present in older versions of FL Studio.
 See the From Blocks to Clips

 - Unlock all playlist tracks from content - Unlocks all Playlist Tracks from their selected content.
 A pop-up will also ask if you would like to set all tracks to the default height.
 NOTE: You can run this macro even when content is not locked to tracks to restore Playlist track heights to default.